aleimba/bac-genomics-scripts/README.md

 Most of the Perl scripts include modules from **BioPerl**, which as a consequence has to be installed on your system.
 For BioPerl installation instructions see: http://www.bioperl.org

-Some scripts need additional Perl modules, which will be stated in the assocated 'README.md' or POD.
+Some scripts need additional Perl modules, which will be stated in the associated 'README.md' or POD.
 Install them from CPAN (installation instructions can be found on the website as well, see FAQ): http://www.cpan.org/

 ## UNIX loops